srvk/DiViMe/docs/source/usage.md

 4. Use tools on data, typically by doing `vagrant ssh -c "script.sh [arguments]"`.
 You can also run a recipe.
 5. Finally, remember to put DiViMe back to sleep with `$ vagrant halt`

+## An example use case: analyzing .wav files using the full pipeline of current tools

+1. Put the data you want to process in ```data/mydata/``` under the DiViMe main directory.
+Create a folder if it does not exist.
+2. Make sure DiViMe is running (`vagrant up`)
+3. Run `vagrant ssh -c "analyze.sh data/mydata/"`
+4. Check ```data/mydata/``` for ELAN-readable .rttm files that contain full tool outputs (currently: speech detection & role diarization, vocal maturity classification, and syllable count estimation").

 ## Further information on Step 1, putting your data into the ```data/``` directory